varya/helsinkijs-2015/index.md

 ## Apply for
 The practises you did not dare to use

-* Continious intergration
+* Continuous integration
-* Continious deployment
+* Continuous deployment
 * Removing code
 * Intensive refactoring